 Medium: Digital Download

 Alan Wake (the character) was a best-selling writer who has been suffering a two-year bout of writer?s block.
 The stress has of not writing has gotten so bad that it manifests itself in horrible nightmares.
 As such, Alan and his wife plan a relaxing vacation in the small idyllic town of Bright Falls, Washington (lots of trees, mountains, fresh air, wonderful sunsets.)
-Anyway, things go from ‘peachy’ to ‘odd’, then ‘odd’ to ‘death-trap’ really fast upon arriving in Bright Falls.
-After experiencing one simple little black-out, Alan wakes up to find that his wife is missing, a week has past, and the vacation home they were staying online casino in hasn’t existed since 1970… Not good.
+Anyway, things go from ?peachy? to ?odd?, then ?odd? to ?death-trap? really fast upon arriving in Bright Falls.
+After experiencing one simple little black-out, Alan wakes up to find that his wife is missing, a week has past, and the vacation home they were staying in hasn?t existed since 1970… Not good.

 It?s not so much a survival horror action game, as a psychological thriller detective game.
 In that respect, Alan Wake uses a slightly slower pace than, for example, Resident Evil 5… It?s more like a spooky/eerie Heavy Rain that plays like Uncharted (if that makes sense).
 In my opinion the tension created by the shadowy enemies trying to kill you in the dark isn?t as predominant as the tension created by the unknown (which is especially true in the first few episodes).
-The driving force behind the whole game – its major motivator – is the hope casino online that you’ll figure out what?s going on and why.
+The driving force behind the whole game – its major motivator – is the hope that you?ll figure out what?s going on and why.
 And pardon the pun, but Remedy continually keeps you in the dark which only adds to the ambiance of the game.